5. Virus scanning with SquidClamav

 # URL where to redirect a request when a virus is found.
 SquidClamav will

-# append the original URL and the virus name to this URL.
+# append the original URL, virus name, source IP and user the to this URL

 redirect http://www.kernel-panic.it/viruswarn.php